 My pack was heavier than usual with all my winter stuff and lots of water in as I headed towards Shillhope Law, a 501 metre Dewey and Marilyn.
 The ground was quite wet underfoot but the hills looked wonderful in the low winter sunlight.

 I had a technical problem pitching my tent which made it a bit lop sided so I didn’t take pictures of it, but it did stand up to the strong westerly wind which buffeted one side all night.
+(This turned out to be a problem with the tensioning).
 Once I had pitched, I took a few photos and retired for the long dark winter evening with a good book to read.
 It was quite liberating to be unreachable for once, and I eventually just turned my phone off until the next morning to save my battery.
 I was really snug inside my new winter bag and I drifted off feeling confident that I would survive the -11C windchill.

 I emerged just in time to catch the first rays of sunshine hitting the hill opposite – my first solo wild camp sunrise, complete with a rainbow – which gave me quite a thrill.
 I packed everything up, which was tricky in the wind, and continued up Shillhope Law.